-Historical data and forecasted values on this page reflect monthly averages of daily values.
+All historical entries and forecasts on this page reflect simple monthly averages of the daily fixings.

 PRIMARY FORECAST MODEL

-Our market consensus forecast is a daily-updated forecast of key benchmark interest rates.
+Our market-implied forecast is a daily-updated forecast of key benchmark rates.
 It is generated primarily using yield data and futures market prices, using minimal theoretical assumptions.
-Forecasts from the model can be interpreted as the median expectation of market participants.
+Forecasts can be interpreted as the median expectation of market participants.

 The SOFR component of the forecast reflects overnight rates and is extracted from SOFR futures with 1 and 3-month tenors and a model derived term premium.
 See the riskless rate extraction process in the model documentation for details.

-While the model prioritizes consistency with market expectations over forecast accuracy, its forecast accuracy has historically exceeded that of survey and agency-based forecasts due to its higher update frequency and timeliness.
-Prior forecast values are available below.
+While the model prioritizes consistency with market expectations, its forecast accuracy has historically exceeded that of survey and agency-based forecasts due to its higher update frequency and timeliness.
+Prior forecast values are available below for transparency.

 Each colored line represents a forecast generated on a single date.
 Click a date on the chart legend to add or remove a forecast.
 The most recent forecast as well as the first forecast of each month are available.